How to cook a turkey on a grill

 - Start out by choosing a small 11-13 pound fresh turkey at your local market and ask the butcher to cut it into pieces for you.
 We have found that smaller birds tend to taste better.

 - For a slew of other turkey cooking tips, and the Mayonnaise Turkey Recipe mentioned before, be sure to read all about it: Mayonnaise Roasted Turkey Recipe.
+And even more tips for How to Roast a Turkey from Valerie’s Kitchen.

 Check out these grilling essentials and gift ideas for the grill master: